joannakonieczny/bridge-crossroad/docs/coding-standards.md

 ### Translations

-- All interface text in messages/pl.ts
+- All user interface text in messages/pl.ts
 - Translation keys in camelCase
 - Grouping by functionality
 - Placeholder values for dynamic content